Bhikanpur, Moradabad

+Anandi Dhaba in Village Bhikanpur, Moradabad.

+Bhikan Pur block

+The block consists of 172 villages and 1 Nagar Palika-Kanth and 1 Nagar Panchayat-Ummeri Kalan.
+It spread in East Aghwanpur near by Moradabad, North Sahaspur in Bijnore district, West Ummeri Kalan and in South Kailsa kasba.
+It has two police stations named Chajlet and Kanth.
 There are two railway stations of the Northern Railway in Bhikan pur.
 One is named Kanth and the second is named Matlab Pur, just 1.5 km from Bhikan Pur Block headquarters.
-Bhikan pur mainly has a 70:30 ratio of Hindu and Muslims but it has no history of any communal violence.
+Bhikan pur mainly has a 70:30 ratio of Hindu and Muslims and it has no history of any communal violence.